TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Imgmenu/Index.rst

          dimension of each link.

-         This works by adding a WORKAREA-GifBuilderObj between each of the IMGMENUITEM ("subset" of a GIFBUILDER-object) and this work area defines where the text should be printed.
-As such the "x,y" defines the offset  ***the next item will have*** (this should be the width of the previous in many cases!) and "v,h" defines the  ***dimensions of the current item*** .
+         This works by adding a WORKAREA-GifBuilderObj between each of the IMGMENUITEM ("subset" of a GIFBUILDER object) and this work area defines where the text should be printed.
+As such the "x,y" defines the offset **the next item will have** (this should be the width of the previous in many cases!) and "v,h" defines the **dimensions of the current item**.

          Consider this example taken from the static\_template "template: MM":

          NO.distrib = textX+10, 0, textX+10, textY+5

-         In the future TypoScript may provide better ways to position GIFBUILDER-objects on the image-maps!
+         In the future TypoScript may provide better ways to position GIFBUILDER objects on the image-maps!

-         **ImgMap** is automatically used on the links! (that is the ".imgMap" property of the text-objects in the GIFBUILDER-objects is set automatically, unless is already set.)
+         **ImgMap** is automatically used on the links!
+(Meaning the ".imgMap" property of the TEXT objects in the GIFBUILDER objects is set automatically, unless it is already set.)

 .. container:: table-row